Remillard/VHDL-Mode/README.md

 * `procb` : Produces a procedure with body.
 * `genmap` : Produces a generic map association list, differentiated from a generic interface list.
 * `portmap` : Produces a port map association list, differentiated from a port interface list.
+* `project` : Intended for use while editing a Sublime Text project file.
+Fills in local copies of the setting keys and instantiates a couple of example build systems that may be customized to suit.
 * And others... see the Snippets directory or the Tools >> Snippets menu for complete list.

 ## Miscellaneous Features